 Under the new rules, barrier-free (accessible) parking will continue to be provided at comparable rates to before and bicycle parking requirements have increased.
 Maximum parking requirements have been retained downtown, and expanded in Transit Oriented Development (TOD) and main street areas.

 Design requirements for both surface and underground parking facilities have also been enhanced, and opportunities created for businesses and homeowners to share parking or lease out parking spaces to nearby properties.
 The City will monitor the impacts of shared parking and report back to City Council in early 2021.

 While the change will be transformative, it will also be gradual.
 Only coming into effect as homes and businesses are slowly developed or redeveloped across the city in the decades ahead.

 Public Parking Action Plan

-At the January 28, 2020 Urban Planning Committee (UPC) meeting on Open Option Parking, City Administration committed to conducting a review of on-street parking management programs and reporting the outcomes back to Committee.
+At the January 28, 2020 Urban Planning Committee (UPC) meeting on Open Option Parking (item 6.2), City Administration committed to conducting a review of on-street parking management programs and reporting back to UPC.
 The results of the review and a Public Parking Action Plan to modernize curbside parking management is targeted to go to UPC in 2022.